 Now, with the drive toward Net Zero, a smaller office footprint and a distributed workforce contribute directly to lower emissions, reduced congestion, and improved sustainability.
 The APS is pioneering a modern, adaptable workforce – something that should be embraced, not resisted.

-Looking back is the Back to the Future sequel no one asked for or needs.
-Bob Gale has a standard response when asked about this possibility.
+Looking back is the Back to the Future sequel no one needs.